abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 it becomes incredibly convoluted.
 If we take a good look we can appreciate how much of a burden all of this is.
 I believe this sense of self-obsession has never been as strong as it is now in modern culture.
-Before, most people's sense of self had to do with relationships—one's relationship to family, village or tribe.
+Before, most people's sense of self had to do with relationships---one's relationship to family, village or tribe.
 But in modern society everything ends up being about *me*.